What is B2B Inbound Marketing and how can it help you get more leads?

 2. Attract leads with valuable freebies (lead magnets)

-One of the most effective ways to grow your email list and build trust with your audience is by offering valuable freebies, commonly called lead magnets.
-These are high-quality, no-cost resources that solve a specific problem for your ideal client.
+One of the most effective ways to grow your email list and build trust with your audience is by offering valuable free resources, also known as lead magnets.

 For example, DesignFiles created a Trello board with 104 social media prompts for interior designers, a goldmine for professionals who often struggle with what to post online.